Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 egg hopper

-There are four varieties you must try: plain hopper, egg hopper (egg is added to the soft center of the pancake and cooked till it’s a bit runny), milk hopper (with coconut milk center), and jaggery hopper (dessert pancake made using local natural sweetener – jaggery).
+There are four varieties you must try: plain hopper, egg hopper, milk hopper (with coconut milk center), and jaggery hopper (dessert pancake made using local natural sweetener – jaggery).
 The first two (plain and egg hopper) are the easiest to find.
-Roadside shops start making them after five in the evening.
-Milk hopper is rare and something not even all locals know about.
-Milk hopper is a Tamil specialty, and you will mostly find it in Tamil shops and restaurants.
+Roadside shops start making them at around 5 in the evening.
+Milk hopper is rare.
+It’s a Tamil specialty, and you will mostly find it in Tamil shops and restaurants.

 sri-lankan-string-hoppers